xjsender/haoide/README.md

 ## Export Available Picklist Values of Record Type
 You can click ```SublimeApex > Describe > Describe Layout``` to export the available picklist values of RecordType

+## Exceute Rest Test
+Up to now, just support HEAD, GET, DELETE and Retrieve Body Methods.
+Input ```/sobjects/Account/Describe``` and click ```F9```, context menu will show up, you can choose GET to retrieve Account Describe Result in the new view.

 ## Bulk Api
 + Export Single, click ```SublimeApex > Data Loader > Export Single```, and then choose the sobject name, plugin will export the records of this sobject to ```<workspace>/<project folder>/bulkout```